 Nature Conservancy of Canada

-The Nature Conservancy of Canada (NCC) works closely with all levels of government, and many organizations, including Shell, to protect natural areas and the species they sustain across Canada.
+The NCC works closely with all levels of government, and many organizations, including Shell, to protect natural areas and the species they sustain across Canada.
 As a supporter of NCC’s conservation program, Shell has contributed more than $6.5 million in financial resources, land and mineral rights to NCC over the past 30 years.

 - Shaughnessy Cohen Memorial Savanna, Pelee Island, Ontario